DAT210/Statistics/README.md

 |"update_ingredient_quantity_in_stock"|"ingredient_id", "quantity_in_stock"|Updates table value to correct amount in stock|

 ### Get:
-Unlike input functions, all get functions have their own path.
-Specify statistics/ and then append appropriate "get_function" from table above, e.g. statistics/purchases/99.
+Unlike input functions, all get functions have their own route.
+Start with "statistics/" and append appropriate "get_function" from table above, e.g. "statistics/purchases/99".
+Output will be a JSON object containing data from db corresponding to your request.

 | "get_function" |Notes|
 |---|---|